jezreelbarbosa/NekosiaAPI/README.md

 ```

 ## 🤔 How to Use?
-To use it, you do `import NekosiaAPI`\
+Import `NekosiaAPI` in the file where you'll use it.\
-In dependency injection you can use the `NekosiaAPIServicing` protocol\
+For dependency injection, use the `NekosiaAPIServicing` protocol.\
-To handle error cases, use the `do-catch` statement
+To handle errors, use `do-catch`.

-### Simple Example
+### 🧪 Simple Example
-You can make a simple request with just one category or pass some parameters to customize the search
+You can make a basic request by passing a category, or customize your search with parameters:

 ```swift
 import NekosiaAPI